vlad-ds/spoty-records/README.md

+Welcome to <b>spoty-records!</b> This script will extract your Spotify streaming history, connect to the Spotify API to acquire the songs' features, and organize everything into a handy .csv file.

 Medium article:

-Welcome to spoty-records!
-This script will extract your Spotify streaming history, connect to the Spotify API to acquire the songs' features, and organize everything into a handy .csv file.

 Dependencies: